tiffanyec/206bFinalProjectWebsite/index.md

 Ting is a 1st year M.S student in ME with a concentration in Control.
 She is currently in the robotics team under Prof. Tomizuka's Mechanical Systems Control labtoratory.

 ### Tiffany Cappellari
 Tiffany is a current 3rd year undergradtuate student at the University of California, Berkeley studying Electrical Engineering and Computer Science.
-She has previously taken 106a before taking 106b.
+She currently works in Prof. Ronald Fearing's Biomimetic Millisystems Lab.